timmaffett/chalkdart/README.md

     ...the rest of your flutter app which will be debugged within VSCode via execution within XCode...
 }
 ```

+> With the ["XCode Flutter Color Debugging" VSCode extension](https://marketplace.visualstudio.com/items?itemName=HiveRight.xcodefluttercolordebugging) you can enjoy full color messages/console logging from within your Flutter app, EVEN when debugging via XCode.

 ![Color debug console messages via XCode WITH this extension](https://github.com/timmaffett/chalkdart/raw/master/media/with_xcodefluttercolordebugging.png)